The U.S. government takes working illegally very seriously. This page will help you learn the basics of the work authorization process.

-If your DSO knows you are working without permission, your DSO must report it through SEVIS and your record can be terminated.
+If your DSO knows you are working without permission, they must report it through SEVIS and your record can be terminated.
 That means that you will have to leave the United States immediately, and you may not be allowed to return.
-There are many opportunities to work and getting permission is easy.

-CPT must relate to your major and the experience must be part of your program of study, however, unlike OPT and other work, CPT can be full time and is not restricted by a weekly 20-hour work limit.
+Curricular Practical Training (CPT) is an alternative study, internship or other type of required practicum that is offered by a sponsoring employer through your college or university.
+CPT is only available for F-1 students when it is part of an established curriculum within a school.
+CPT must relate to your program of study, however, unlike OPT and other work, CPT can be full time and is not restricted by a weekly 20-hour work limit.

 International Students and Entrepreneurship